Who can apply for the specialization?

 Kirschstein-NRSA trainees and institutional career development scholars must be U.S. citizens, non-citizen nationals, or permanent residents of the United States.
 Individuals on temporary or student visas are not eligible.
 Trainees or scholars in these programs who are permanent residents of the U.S. must submit a notary’s signed statement with this appointment form certifying that they have (1) A Permanent Resident Card (USCIS Form I - 551), or (2) other legal verification of such status.

 How do you apply?

-- describe how research interests are relevant to the Program theme of Multi-Scale Biology
+- Describe how your research interests are relevant to the program theme of multiscale biology

-The program anticipates that applicants to the specialization will receive Steering Committee and award information before July 31st.
+The Interfaces Program Steering Committee meets between the Spring and Summer Quarters to review all applications and make admissions/training grant fellowship decisions.
+It is expected that applicants to the specialization will receive Steering Committee award information before July 31st.
 The official academic start date of the program is Fall Quarter.
 New and continued NIH training grant funding may begin as early as September 1st.

 General Information on Progress and Renewal Application